clearhaus/3DSv2-api-documentation/source/index.rst

 Why should you choose **3dsecure.io**?
 ======================================

-We naturally believe that 3dsecure.io is a great service.
+We of course believe that 3dsecure.io is a great service.
 Let us list a few reasons why.

 Developed to have no downtime